 The Effects of Caffeine

-The way caffeine impacts a person depends on their size, their health, other drugs they may take, and the amount of caffeine they consume.
+How caffeine impacts a person depends on their size, health, other drugs they may be taking, and the amount of caffeine they consume.

-These side effects can happen as quickly as 5 minutes after consuming caffeine.
-The effects could last for up to 12 hours.
+These side effects of caffeine can kick in as quickly as five minutes after a person’s consumes a cup of coffee or tea.
+The effects may last for up to 12 hours.

 - Increased alertness